caugustine2022/resume/README.md

 ##### *October 2020 - Present*

 * Consulted with clients on DevOps culture and best practices to reduce deployment cycle time and productivity for developers and system administrators.
-* Worked with and used the Amazon Web Services (EC2, CloudWatch, S3, VPC, CloudFormation, etc.), AWS serverless technologies (Lambda, Cognito, API Gateway), and other cloud technology platforms; Jenkins, Ansible, Chef, Docker, Puppet, Salt, Kubernetes, Nagios, Node.js, Python, PowerShell, Bash, Java, JavaScript, Git/Github, HAProxy.
+* Worked with and used the Amazon Web Services (EC2, CloudWatch, S3, VPC, CloudFormation, etc.), AWS serverless technologies (Lambda, Cognito, API Gateway), and other cloud technology platforms; Jenkins, Ansible, Chef, Docker, Puppet, Salt, Kubernetes, SonarQube, Nagios, Node.js, Python, PowerShell, Bash, Java, JavaScript, Git/Github, HAProxy.
-* Wrote automation code for provisioning and operating infrastructure at a massive scale; wrote and edited Jenkins file using Groovy language to automate and troubleshoot failing jobs.
+* Wrote and edited Jenkins file using Groovy language to automate and troubleshoot failing jobs.
+* Installed, configured and administered the SonarQube for code quality check and generating reports for different projects; and integrated them into Jenkins.
-* Installed and configured Jenkins master and Jenkins slave nodes.
-Built CI/CD pipeline and managed the infrastructure as code using Ansible.
+* Installed and configured Jenkins master and Jenkins slave nodes, built CI/CD pipeline and managed the infrastructure as code using Ansible.
 * Created and implemented Ansible scripts to automatically update system components, saving 30% admin time.
 * Integrated Nagios with PagerDuty and wrote Ansible playbook to automate the server's onboardings as well as the configuration.
-* Implemented processes for release management, automated code deployment, configuration management, and monitoring.
 * Monitored system activities like CPU, Memory, Disk, and Swap space usage to avoid any performance issues, ensuring the highest 24-hour/7-day week critical system availability.
-* Assisted with refining the Software Development Life Cycle to fit system needs; designed and enhanced the software architecture to improve scalability, service reliability, capacity, and performance.
+* Assisted with refining the Software Development Life Cycle (SDLC) to fit system needs; designed and enhanced the software architecture to improve scalability, service reliability, capacity, and performance.
 * Worked with the development teams to make sure the applications fit nicely within the infrastructure and scalability/reliability is designed and implemented from the ground up.
 * Undertook routine preventative measures and implemented, maintained, and monitored the network security and intrusion detection, while preparing the technical and user documentation and training materials.